SvenGates0615/Icarus-Mods/SG-Prefilled-&-Higher-Capacity-Fillables/SG-Prefilled-&-Higher-Capacity-Fillables-README.md

 SG-Prefilled & Higher Capacity Fillables is a mod that enhances your survival experience by increasing the capacity of various liquid and gas containers while also ensuring they come pre-filled upon crafting.
 From water skins to oxygen tanks, and from batteries to fuel cans, this mod makes resource management more convenient and rewarding.

+Includes [Jim72](https://github.com/Jimk72/Icarus_Mods) Prefilled Items mod, So a BIG Shout out to him on the amazing work that he does on Icarus mods and the Mod Manager.

 ## Features

 - Increases the capacity of various containers (water, oxygen, fuel, etc.)